Magnetic Resonance (MRI)-Guided Breast Biopsy

 What are the limitations of MRI-Guided Breast Biopsy?

 MRI-guided tissue sampling is limited by the position of the abnormality in the breast.
-Breast lesions located in the back of the breast or small abnormalities can be difficult or impossible to accurately target using MR.
+Breast lesions located in the extreme posterior region of the breast or small abnormalities can be difficult or impossible to accurately target using MR.

 Breast biopsy procedures will occasionally miss a lesion or underestimate the extent of disease present.
 If the diagnosis remains uncertain after a technically successful procedure, surgical biopsy will usually be necessary.

 The MR-guided breast biopsy method cannot be used unless the mass can be seen on an MRI exam.
 Calcifications within a cancerous nodule are not shown as clearly with MR as with x-rays.
 Small lesions may be difficult to target accurately by MR-guided breast biopsy.

 The widespread use of this technique is limited by its high cost, availability, and length of the procedure.
 MR-guided biopsy should not be considered if the lesion can be seen on mammography or on ultrasound, where the biopsy can be performed more easily with less patient discomfort.
 In those cases, stereotactic biopsy or ultrasound-guided biopsy are the more appropriate methods of tissue sampling.